PDrifting/CBookDraft/book.markdown

 typedef unsigned long long u64;

 s32 main() {
-  //we're going to create a simple byte map
+  // We are creating a simple byte map of a u64
-  //of a u64 integer so we need 8 bytes
+  // integer so we need at least 8 bytes.
+Then we
-  //intialise it to 0
+  // intialise all u8 [byte] elements in the map
+  // to 0.

   u8 u64Map[8] = {};

-  //set up an unsigned 64-bit integer
+  // Setup an unsigned 64-bit integer, filling
-  //filling every bit with something
+  // every bit with something so we create 8 bytes
-  //creating 8 bytes of data
+  // of data.
+Don't forget we need the ULL to
+  // signify our hex value is 64-bit.

   u64 foo = 0xffeeddccbbaa9988ULL;

-  //remember arrays are pointers
+  // Remember arrays are pointers.
+This allows us
-  //so we can use the name u64map as we saw
+  // to use the name u64map, as we saw above,
-  //above it stores the start address of
+  // because it stores the start address of
-  //u64map[0] we don't really need to do this
+  // u64map[0].
+We don't really need to do this.
-  //its merely for reinforcement of a concept u8 *bar = u64Map;
+  // It's merely for reinforcement of a concept.

+  u8 *bar = u64Map;

-  //this creates an unsigned char pointer
+  // This creates an unsigned char pointer and casts
-  //and casts our unsigned 64-bit integer
+  // our unsigned 64-bit integer to an unsigned 8-bit
+  // char pointer.

-  //to an unsigned 8-bit char pointer u8 *fuzz = (u8 *)&foo;
+  u8 *fuzz = (u8 *)&foo;

-  //we need to remember to use %Lx for 64-bit integers printf("foo = %Lx\n\n", foo);
+  // We need to remember to use %Lx for 64-bit
+  // integers.

+  printf("foo = %Lx\n\n", foo);

-  //once we map our pointers, just like mentioned
+  // Once we map our pointers, just like mentioned
-  //when discussing pointers when we update any
+  // when discussing pointers, by updating any elements
-  //element of pointer bar we are going to
+  // of pointer bar, we are updating u64map elements.
-  //acutally be updating u64map elements
-  //we can see this here
+  // We can see the side-effects of this below.

   bar[0] = fuzz[0];
   printf("bar[0] u64Map[0] = %x %x\n", bar[0], u64Map[0]);
   bar[1] = fuzz[1];